 The Bo Bartlett Center is an 18,425 square foot interactive gallery space, housed on the River Park campus of Columbus State University.
 The red brick, former textile warehouse turned gallery space, designed by AIA award-winning architect, Tom Kundig, sits on the banks of the Chattahoochee River in Bartlett’s hometown, Columbus, Georgia.
 As a cornerstone of the College of the Arts’ Corn Center for Visual Arts, The Bo Bartlett Center is a pivotal element in the continued emergence of a national and international presence originally established by the College’s Schwob School of Music and its Legacy Hall.
 Complementing exhibitions in the CSU Department of Art’s acclaimed Norman Shannon and Emmy Lou P. Illges Gallery, The Bo Bartlett Center serves as an experiential learning center and cultural hub for the visual arts while affording visitors a broad range of arts experiences offered within the College’s arts district.

 ASPIRATION AND MISSION

-The Bo Bartlett Center is a dynamic, creative learning laboratory that is part community center, part gallery/museum, and part an experimental arts incubator.
+The Bo Bartlett Center is a dynamic, creative learning laboratory that is part community center, part gallery/museum, and part of an experimental arts incubator.
 Based on the belief that art can change lives, the Center has a twofold mission: grassroots community outreach programs to the local public schools, disabled adults, the homeless and prisoners; and a national mission to partner with other institutions and collectors to provide innovative exhibitions and programming that deepens our understanding of art in America, both past and present through exhibitions, publications, and public programming.
-One of the newest and most unique cultural institutions in the country, the Center is poised to take a leadership role in art, community, and creativity, one that creates a new paradigm for leadership, innovation and service.
+One of the newest and most unique cultural institutions in the country, the Center is poised to take a leadership role in art, community, and creativity, one that creates a new paradigm for leadership, innovation, and service.